gsileno/lppneu/README.md

 *exdending pneu for LPPNs (Logic Programming Petri Nets)*

 LPPN integrates Logic Programming constructs with Petri Nets.
-In short, the verb/noun categories are mapped as declarative labelings of transitions/places.
+The verb/noun categories are mapped as labelings of transitions/places.
 Tokens are grounded statements, consumed/produced by events.

 (still quite a prototype)